-With a stay at Sugawa House 1 in Kure (Kurahashi), you'll be 1 minutes by foot from Setonaikai National Park.
-This beach villa is 26.3 mi (42.4 km) from Mazda Zoom-Zoom Stadium and 27.6 mi (44.4 km) from Hiroshima Green Arena.
+With a stay at Sugawa House 1 in Kure (Kurahashi), you'll be a 1-minute drive from Setonaikai National Park and 12 minutes from Ondo Uzishio Museum.
+This beach villa is 9.1 mi (14.6 km) from Statue of Himaneki and 10.4 mi (16.7 km) from Ondonoseto Park.

 Free self parking is available onsite.